 Why am I hearing LIBOR in the news?Added by Amy M.J.
-Knight in Articles & Publications, Banking Law on February 2, 2021
+Knight in Articles & Blogs, Banking Law on February 2, 2021

 If your practice touches finance, you have probably heard the noise about the upcoming change in LIBOR.
 This article is a short overview of the issue.